Wyntuition/jekyll-now/todo/02-work-internal.md

     - Appraisal:
         - Timeline:
+        - FB
+            - J
+                - Communicate details of status a bit more, don't assume people just know things or that it would be just as fast to become aware over you telling.
+Communicate ideas a bit more before starting an initiative.
+People may have insights that help at that time, and it also fosters buy-in among the team members.
+                - Diplomacy over calling out often works better when leading

 + docker notes: see VM file system, docker run --rm -it -v /:/vm-root alpine:edge ls -l /vm-root